http://dennyhatch.blogspot.com/2019/04/54-how-wall-street-journal-took-me-to.html

 You Damn Well Re-sell Me!

-• Make me feel like a member of your family of star journalists and Op-Editors—a real insider!
+• How many reporters do you have working for me in how many countries?• Make me feel like a member of your family of star journalists and Op-Editors—a real insider!

 • What were the breakthrough stories and personality profiles you brought me over that past year?